-Zhang Yanzhong (1940.3—) is a professor and PhD supervisor of the School of Electronic and Information Engineering of Beihang University and a member of the Chinese Academy of Engineering (elected in 2001).
+Zhang Yanzhong (1940.3—) is a professor and PhD supervisor in the School of Electronic and Information Engineering of Beihang University and a member of the Chinese Academy of Engineering (elected in 2001).

 He graduated from Northwest University in 1962 and received his doctor’s degree from the University of Cambridge in 1984.
 He has successively worked as President of the Chinese Aeronautical Establishment, Chief Engineer of the Ministry of Aerospace Industry (now known as China National Space Administration, China Aerospace Science and Technology Corporation and China Aerospace Science and Industry Corporation), Deputy Director General of the Aviation Industry Corporation of China (AVIC) and Director General of AVIC Ⅱ (now known as AVIC).